Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities: Global existence

-and using Theorem \ref{thm:1} again, we can extend $u$ to a weak solution on $(-\infty,T_{max}+\frac{\tilde{T}}{2}]$, which is contradict with the definition of $T_{max}$. \end{proof} Now, we will prove the global existence of the solution when $p_r<q_s$. \begin{theorem} Suppose that Assumption \ref{Assumption1} is valid and $p_r<q_s$, then the weak solution of \eqref{equation} is global. \end{theorem} \begin{proof} From H\"{o}lder's inequality and Young's inequality, we deduce that
+It follows from Theorem \ref{thm:1} and Remark \ref{rmk:2} that there exists a $\tilde{T}(M) > 0,$ such that the problem \eqref{equation} admits a unique solution on $(-\infty, \tilde{T}(M)]$ for $\E(0)\le M.$ Now, consider a sequence $t_j\to T_{max}^-$ and let $k$ be a integer such that $t_k+\tilde{T}(M)>T_{max}$.
+Then, we conclude from Theorem \ref{thm:1} and $\E(t_k) \le M$ that we can extend the solution $u$ of problem \eqref{equation} with $u_0(x,t)=u|_{(-\infty,t_k]}$ up to the time $t_k + \tilde{T}(M).$ This is a contradiction with the definition of $T_{max}.$ \end{proof} Now, we will prove the global existence of the solution when $p_r<q_l$. \begin{theorem} Suppose that Assumption \ref{Assumption1} is in force and $p_r<q_l$, then the weak solution of problem \eqref{equation} is global. \end{theorem} \begin{proof} From H\"{o}lder's inequality and Young's inequality, we deduce that there exists a positive constant $C,$ such that